windfhfhejia/group-project-quantum-network-simulation/README.md

 # group-project-quantum-network-simulation
-Entanglement-Based Secure Quantum Network simulation using QKD with BBM92 Protocol
+Entanglement-Based Secure Quantum Network Simulation Using QKD with BBM92 Protocol multiuser_final.py in the quantum_network_simulation folder is the main simulation model.
+The network model is built based on the function Calc_QKD_Parameters_For_Single_Link in SingleLink.py provided by the supervisor